 Today we will have covered 37 miles or 53 miles (60 k or 88 k) and two optional short walks.

 Today is a relatively short biking day as we have a morning climb to Sunwapta Pass and the spectacular Columbia Icefield.
 After lunch we can check into the Icefields Chalet and our rooms overlooking the glacier.
 Join your guides for an amazing walk to Parker Ridge or take a tour on the ice.

 Distance: 32 miles (52 km) on the bike plus an optional icewalk on the Athabasca Glacier or a hike to Parker Ridge.

 After a good night's sleep, it's on to the bikes again.
 Today's ride starts with a long descent down the pass as we follow the Saskatchewan River.
-Climbing out of the river valley, we will reach the highest point on the Parkway at Bow Summit (6,787').
-A side trip to Peyto Lake viewpoint is a must.
-Continue downhill past spectacular lakes, rivers, glaciers and mountain peaks before arriving at historic Num-Ti-Jah Lodge nestled on Bow Lake.
+An optional climb takes you to the highest point on the Parkway at Bow Summit (6,787'). with spectacular views of Peyto Lake.
+From here we enjoy fast cruising past spectacular lakes, rivers, glaciers and mountain peaks before arriving at Lake Louise.

-Distance: 26 miles (45 km); optional hike to Tea House and Plain of the Six Glaciers (3 hours) or bike ride to the Valley of the Ten Peaks.
+Distance: 16 miles (28km); optional hike to Tea House or Plain of the Six Glaciers (3 hours) or rafting.

 Day Six (Friday)

 Our last day's ride takes us along the beautiful Bow Valley Parkway towards Banff.
 This is an amazing ride along the Bow River offering great wildlife watching.
 We will finish our ride just outside of Banff at Vermillion Lakes where we say our good-byes.
 You will be dropped off at the train/bus station or at your hotel if you choose to stay longer.